dotlang/language/README.md

 2. `string` is defined as an array of `char` data type.
 The conversion from/to string literals is handled by the compiler.
 3. The initialization of array and map with literals is handled by the compiler by calling appropriate `opCall` functions.
 Pease refer to corresponding section.
 4. These types are part of `core` package.
 Please refer to this package documentation for more information about how they work.
+5. String literals should be enclosed in double quotes.
+6. String litearls enclosed in backtick can be multi-line and escape character `\` will not be processed in them.

 ## Tuple